-Towards the end of your deliberations, the PCC will need to hold a special meeting (sometimes called a Section 11 Meeting) to ratify the Parish Profile and to elect two people to represent you in the appointment process.
+The PCC will need to hold a special meeting, or meetings, (sometimes called a Section 11 Meeting) to ratify the Parish Profile and to elect two lay members of the PCC to represent you in the appointment process.
 It is helpful if the representatives are chosen to represent the range and diversity of parish life.
 They should be confident to speak about the Parish Profile and ideally have the skills and expertise to discern the right person.
 They do not have to be the churchwardens.
-It would be helpful if at least one of them could be on email to enable prompt and efficient communication.
-It is worth bearing in mind their availability as some meetings and interviews may need to take place during the working week.
+It would be most helpful if they could be on email to enable prompt and efficient communication.
+It is also worth bearing in mind their availability as some meetings and interviews may need to take place during the working week.

 You should record the contact details of the elected Parish Representatives on Form 34.
 You will also need to record the outcomes of any decisions of the PCC with regard to a Letter of Request to the Bishop in relation to the acceptability of a female incumbent, and any wider theological convictions concerning the ministry of ordained women in the benefice.
 There are some particular requirements which the PCC needs to follow if a Letter of Request is to be considered, and Mrs Liz Geddes will advise upon these as may be requested.
-This should be done within 4 weeks of receiving notice from the Designated Officer.
-If this is not possible, please contact the Designated Officer to agree a revised date.
+This should be done within 6 months of receiving notice from the Designated Officer.

-Once completed, the original signed copy of Form 34 should be posted to the Designated Officer for Appointments (who is the Diocesan Director of Human Resources) at Church House.
-Hard copies should also be sent to the Bishop of Chester, to the Patron (if not the Bishop), and to the Suffragan Bishop or Archdeacon overseeing the appointment.
+Once completed, the original signed copy of Form 34 should be emailed (or posted if that is not possible) to the Designated Officer for Appointments (who is the Diocesan Director of Human Resources) at Church House.
+Electronic copies should also be sent to the Bishop of Chester, to the Patron (if not the Bishop), and to the Suffragan Bishop or Archdeacon overseeing the appointment.
 Please send this form in as soon as possible, even if the final versions of the Parish Fact Sheet and Parish Profile are not quite complete.
 On receipt of the form the senior clergy and Church House officials will then know who to contact in relation to the vacancy.

-When finished, hard copies of the Parish Profile, the Parish Fact Sheet, the latest Financial Accounts and Statement, and any other relevant documentation should be sent to the Designated Officer for Appointments at Church House, to the Patron (if not the Bishop) and to the Bishop of Chester.
+When finished, copies of the Parish Profile, the Parish Fact Sheet, the latest Financial Accounts and Statement, and any other relevant documentation should be sent by email (or post, if that is not possible) to the Designated Officer for Appointments at Church House, to the Patron (if not the Bishop) and to the Bishop of Chester.

-Electronic copies of all documentation should be sent to them as well, and to the following:
+Electronic copies of all documentation when completed should be sent to the following:

 - The Suffragan Bishop

 - The Archdeacon

 - The Rural Dean

-- The Deanery Lay Chairman
+- The Deanery Lay Chair

 - The PCC representatives